7.10. Courtroom Workgroup: Defense Attorneys

 Critical Stages of the Criminal Justice Process

 In White v.
-Maryland, 373 U.S 59 (1963), the Court found that defendants are entitled to the right to counsel at any critical stage of the proceeding, defined as a stage in which he or she is compelled to make a decision which may later formally be used against him or her.
+Maryland, 373 U.S 59 (1963), the Court found that defendants are entitled to the right to counsel at any critical stage of the proceeding, defined as a stage in which he or she is compelled to make a decision that may later formally be used against him or her.
 The Court has found the following court procedures to be critical stages:

 • The initial appearance in which the defendant enters a non-binding plea–White v.
 Maryland, 373 U.S.59 (1963).